Second-Year Learning Communities: Physics

 Why you decided to serve as a staff advisor: I am excited to serve as staff advisor, to be part of the SLC team to help support our second-year students and welcome them to their program of study and departmental community.

 One piece of advice for a second-year student: Get involved in activities to make the most of your university experience.
 Whether that is joining a student group, going to a workshop, or attending a departmental event!
-It serves as a nice break from your studies and provides you with opportunities to meet people.
+It serves as a nice break from your studies and provides you with opportunities to meet people and make those valuable connections!.

 Hobby or interest: Hockey and spending time with my family.